Where is Jinja Island?

 How many people could the island accommodate?

-With new cabanas and facilities, Jinja Island could comfortably accommodate up to 20 paying guests.
+With new cabanas, solar panels, rain water collection tanks and facilities, Jinja Island could comfortably accommodate up to 20 guests at a time.

 What are the rules about building on the island?